KeepLearning2020/Run-Analysis/README.md

 # Run-Analysis
-This rep is for Coursera, Getting and Cleaning Data, final project Run Analysis
+This repository is for Coursera, Getting and Cleaning Data, final project Run Analysis

 ## Introduction to the Project